Complete poker terminology: all poker terms

 Cash – it is a play for money.

-Cash-out – it is a money withdrawal to a card/ bank account/virtual wallet etc. from the poker-room.
-In the other words it is the money cashing out from the game account.
+Cash-out – it is a money withdrawal to a card/ bank account/virtual wallet from a poker room.
+In other words, it is the money cashing out from the game account.

-Check – if none of the player makes action (bet or raise), then the player can play “check”, it means to skip the action.
+Check – if none of the players makes an action (bet or raise), then the player can play "check", it means to skip the action.

 Check behind – it is a check that goes after the other player’s check (or the other players).